Ferdi265/cxx-named-args/README.md

 - Failed conversions (e.g. wrong argument type) will result in overload resolution error messages from inside the implementation.

+## Required Standard Version

+Most of the code in this library could also be used with lower C++ standard versions, under the following conditions:

+- for C++14 support, `opt_arg` must be removed (or changed to use a C++14-compatible implementation of `std::optional`)
+- for C++11 support, remove `constexpr` from functions and inline all variable templates

 ## How to use

 A function with named arguments can be called by calling the named argument